Martingale driven BSDEs, PDEs and other related deterministic problems: Pseudo-PDEs and associated Markovian type BSDEs driven by a c adl ag martingale

 \subsection{Decoupled mild solutions of Pseudo-PDEs}

-In this section we introduce an analytical notion of solution of our $Pseudo-PDE(f,g)$ that we will denominate {\it decoupled mild} since it inspired by the mild solution of partial differential equation.
-We will show that it is equivalent to the notion of martingale solution introduced in Definition \ref{D417}.
+In this section we introduce an analytical notion of solution of our $Pseudo-PDE(f,g)$, that we will denominate {\it decoupled mild}, taking inspiration from the mild solutions of partial differential equation.
+That notion will be shown to be equivalent to the one of martingale solution introduced in Definition \ref{D417}.
+Let $P = (P_{s,t})$ denote the transition kernel of the canonical Markov class, see Definition 3.4 in \cite{paperAF} and also Notation \ref{N513}.